YOUNG ADULT CARERS SERVICE

-Caring for someone at a young age can have a huge impact on mental health and life chances, with young adult carers suffering from a range of conditions like depression and anxiety, self-harm, eating disorders, poor educational outcomes, social isolation and unemployment.
-That’s why we’ve launched City & Hackney Young Adult Carers Project to support carers aged 16 to 25 living in the borough.
+Caring for someone at a young age can have a huge impact on mental health and life chances, with young adult carers suffering from a range of conditions like depression and anxiety, social isolation, poor educational outcomes and unemployment.
+That’s why in 2022 we launched City & Hackney Young Adult Carers Service to support carers aged 16 to 25 living in the borough.

 What we offer: